arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP Get active cell` command <!-- REF _command_.VP_Get_active_cell.Summary -->returns a new range object referencing the cell which has the focus and where new data will be entered (the active cell)<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.